(Social Media in Signature below)

 Feel free to reach me anytime regarding fishing in Florida.
 Please don’t search for my phone number, like many people I really don’t enjoy the phone.
 I answer email quickly, give it a try.

 We also have guides for anglers wishing to learn more about fishing from various platforms or areas.
 Most of these guides are done, but we’ll be adding a couple more.
-We cover fishing inshore areas and pier fishing, inshore boat fishing, deep sea fishing, kayak fishing, and wade fishing (walking out into the shallows).
+We cover beach fishing areas and pier fishing, deep sea fishing, kayak fishing, and wade fishing (walking out into the shallows).

 Fishing is one of the most enjoyable things we as humans have to do.
 The thrill of catching, cleaning, and cooking your own fish is something that everyone should experience.
 Florida is one of the most pristine areas of the world where we can enjoy fishing for a large variety of species.

-We’ve tried hard to make SALTY101 a resource for beginners and accomplished anglers.
-If there’s something you think is missing, please drop us a line and let us know.
+I’ve tried hard to make SALTY101 a resource for both beginners and accomplished anglers.
+If there’s something you think is missing, please zap me a message and let me know.

 If you don’t know where to start, START HERE.